shuttle-hq/synth/docs/docs/content/number.md

 ### Defaults

-If no variant (such as `range`, `constant`, etc.) is specified, `number` will have different default behavior base on the value of `"subtype"`.
+If no variant (such as `range`, `constant`, etc.) is specified, `number` will have different default behavior based on the value of `"subtype"`.

 - For integer subtypes (`i32`, `u32`, etc.): `number` will default to generating one of the integers in the representable range of the subtype.